ckan/ckanext-validation/README.md

 							using this you will have to specify the resource formats to target yourself.
 Not to be used with -r or -d.
+	  -o OUTPUT_FILE, --output=OUTPUT_FILE
+							Location of the CSV validation report file on the relevant commands.

 ## Running the Tests